 Riad (184 rue des Pyrenees), sauna, hamman, pool, bar, exotic ambience, varied clientele, several massage techniques.
 A bit out from the center, but worth the trip.

 Sauna Atlantide (13 rue Parrot; Gare de Lyon), mixing all genders and sexual orientations, for those who like to experiment across the great divides.

 Sauna Mykonos (71 rue des Martyrs), cozy homo enclave in otherwise mostly hetero Pigalle, patrons always naked; sauna, hammam, cabins, sling, glory holes, videos, juice bar.

-The three night saunas are open overnight until dawn.
+Three night saunas are open overnight until dawn or later.